 First, a plague between 165 AD and 180 AD resulted in a dramatic population decline.
 Over the course of more than a decade, the Empire’s population was reduced by 25 million people.
 In the exact same time period, the church grew by nearly half a million.

 We do not know exactly why the church grew during this plague.
 No doubt, these brothers and sisters stood in the gap to care for the sick.

 We learn of another plague that impacted the Roman Empire in the third century.
-Eusebius, the fourth century church historian, described how Christ’s followers acted during the spread of illness in 263 AD.
-He wrote,
+Eusebius, the fourth century church historian, recorded how Christ’s followers acted during the spread of illness in 263 AD.
+Quoting from a letter written by Dionysius of Alexandria, he wrote,

 The most of our brethren were unsparing in their exceeding love and brotherly kindness.
 They held fast to each other and visited the sick fearlessly, and ministered to them continually, serving them in Christ.
 And they died with them most joyfully, taking the affliction of others, and drawing the sickness from their neighbors to themselves and willingly receiving their pains.
 And many who cared for the sick and gave strength to others died themselves having transferred to themselves their death.
 And the popular saying which always seems a mere expression of courtesy, they then made real in action, taking their departure as the others’ ‘offscouring.’

 God works in these tragic situations to cause all things to result in good according to His purposes (Rom 8:28).
 Even 13 centuries later, during the Bubonic plague in Europe, He was at work.
 In the midst of that crisis, He used Martin Luther, whose wife was pregnant, to encourage the church: